 Like many, you’re probably dreaming about having your own swimming pool in your backyard.
 After all, it is an amazing thing to be able to go swimming whenever you want.
 No more public pools.People often call us up asking when we can bring one of our fiberglass pools and put it in the ground.

 The thing is, it’s not that simple.
 While we wish that we could simply come to your house, put a pool in the ground, and leave you a happy new pool owner, there are a lot of steps that you have to take before this dream can become a reality.

 At River Pools, we specialize in manufacturing and installing fiberglass swimming pools across the United States, but in this article, we’ll cover the first steps that every homeowner needs to take before getting any type of inground swimming pool.

 Your Ultimate Pool Planning Checklist

-1. Go outside and check if you have wires running over your backyard
+1. Go outside and check for wires running over your backyard